hackethereum/hackethereum/README.md

 **What the hell is this then?**

- - It's an interactive digital performance art project for the crypto generation.
+ - It's an interactive performance art project for the crypto generation.
 Your Ethereum contribution is your ticket purchase.
-Your HacKoins are your ticket.
+Your **HacKoins** are your ticket.
 Hold on to your ticket, kick back, and enjoy the show.

 **Is everything written here true?**